pgressa/oci-cloudnative/src/docs/content/micronaut/security.md

   })
 ```

-If is very easy to forget an `isLoggedIn` call causing a security vulnerability in your application.
+It is very easy to forget an `isLoggedIn` call causing a security vulnerability in your application.

 The Micronaut version of the Gateway includes the [Micronaut Security](https://micronaut-projects.github.io/micronaut-security/latest/guide/) module which is locked down by default with every request to the API service by default returning a 401 unless the user is logged in.